neocogent/sqlchain/README.md

 #### TODO

-- create boot init scripts and better install scripting
-- test pruning full sync on an EC2 instance, from scratch, and write an **install guide**
 - open server for demo purposes as public api
 - more testing on Electrum server operation
 - look further into pruning spent trxs for a wallet api with even lower storage needs